stinkyfart69420/FastFlash/README.md

 Intoducing...
 FASTFLASH

-Here are some of the features FastUsbFlash can do:
+Here are some of the features FastFlash can do:

 # Download your favorite distro with ease.